|

 D. Synthesizing Perspectives (2 courses)

-In addition to building a foundation of knowledge from various disciplines by taking four Exploring courses, each student develops depth of knowledge outside of her major discipline by completing three Synthesizing Perspectives courses.
+In addition to building a foundation of knowledge from various disciplines by taking four Exploring courses, each student develops depth of knowledge outside of their major discipline by completing three Synthesizing Perspectives courses.
 These courses also act as a bridge to help prepare students for the senior integrative experience.
 In addition to focusing on either women’s experiences or a diverse and interdependent world, these courses will also contain a synthesizing element that will give special attention to critical thinking skills.
 Critical thinking courses allow students to establish expertise in the various techniques of acquiring, organizing, analyzing, interpreting, applying, evaluating, manipulating, and presenting information from a variety of sources.
 These sources may include texts of information that may be written, visual, or oral.
 The student will apply these techniques in courses that are writing and discussion intensive.
 The Synthesizing Perspectives courses meet the following learning objectives and students will fulfill the requirement by earning or receiving credit for at least one course from each category below:

 Women’s experiences:

-how women’s experiences are shaped by such factors as age, class, ethnicity, gender, race, religion, and sexuality.
+How women’s experiences are shaped by such factors as age, class, ethnicity, gender, race, religion, and sexuality.
 Upon completing this objective, students will demonstrate the ability to 1) compare gender expectations over time and across cultures; 2) analyze issues pertaining to one or more of the factors shaping women’s experiences; and 3) analyze an issue comprehensively from multiple disciplinary perspectives.

 Diverse and interdependent world:

-how living in a diverse and interdependent world presents both challenges and opportunities.
+How living in a diverse and interdependent world presents both challenges and opportunities.
 Upon completing this objective, students will demonstrate the ability to 1) identify issues arising from increasingly complex global connections; 2) communicate and interact effectively across cultures; and 3) analyze an issue comprehensively from multiple disciplinary perspectives.

 E. Required Pre-Nursing Concentration Courses (4 courses)